Welcome to Leiden University

 The start of your International Bachelor in Psychology

-Your IBP study has started!
+Your IBP programme have started!
 We are very pleased that you have chosen Psychology in Leiden.

 Your first days